DataDog/documentation/content/en/graphing/functions/rollup.md

 When graphing, Datadog imposes a limit of 350 points per graph.
 In order to respect this limit, Datadog rolls up data points automatically with the `avg` method, effectively displaying the average of all data points within a time interval for a given metric.

-If a custom `.rollup()` function is applied and is lower than the Datadog limit, the Datadog limit is used instead.
+A custom `.rollup()` function can be used to enforce the type of time aggregation applied (`avg`, `min`, `max`, `count`, or `sum`) and the time interval to rollup.
+However, if a custom `.rollup()` function is applied and uses a smaller time interval than the Datadog limit, the Datadog limit is used instead while still using the specified rollup method.
 For example, if you're requesting `.rollup(20)` for a month-long window, data is returned at a rollup greater than 20 seconds in order to prevent returning more than 350 points.

 **Note**: Queries for `COUNT` and `RATE` type metrics have the `.as_count()` modifier appended automatically in the UI, which sets the rollup method used to `sum` and disables interpolation.
 This `.as_count()` is explicitly visible at the end of the query: